-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing Note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes relating to learning from reviews or audit located in the multiagency safeguarding children procedures document library.
 We work in partnership with a range of external services to provide the support that is needed.